Jump to the content of the page

 An optical extension measuring system can be used for higher measurement accuracy without clamping influence.
 A mechanical measuring system should be used only when the risk of damage at specimen break does not exist.

-Capstan grips are ideal when jaw breaks or flat clamping jaw slippage cannot be prevented.
+If jaw breakage or slippage cannot be prevented with flat clamping jaws, deflection grips have proven to the right option.
 Elongation measurement must be carried out with an optical extension measuring system because the crosshead travel reference value for the strain cannot be precisely defined.

 Tear Resistance on Textiles to EN ISO 13937-2 and EN ISO 9073-4